Buildroot Setup for Kumquat

 Step 2: Configure the Build

-- Configure the Buildroot project for the Kumquat board by running:
+- Configure Buildroot for the Kumquat board by running:

 make netcube_kumquat_defconfig